 Xtend-Life proudly stands behind its claim of not using microbeads or any synthetic ingredients that could potentially harm the environment.

 Xtend-Life’s Age-Defying Exfoliating Scrub is designed to exfoliate, refine and renew the skin without damaging the environment.
 Its unique combination of coarse and fine grinds of rhyolite – a natural volcanic stone pumice – and powdered apple peel removes dead skin cells, unclog pores and support healthy circulation beneath the skin to reveal a natural, healthy glow.

-The product has a light, natural scent and is packed full of natural ingredients including Manuka honey, Shea butter, jojoba oil, grape seed oil, Kiwifruit extract and avocado oil to nourish the skin.
+The product has a light, natural scent and is packed full of natural ingredients including Manuka honey, Shea butter, Jojoba oil, grape seed oil, Kiwifruit extract and Avocado oil for the skin.

 Angela says Xtend-Life is breaking way from the perception that exfoliators should only be used to combat young, oily and/or acne prone skin.

 “While our exfoliator is suitable for those skin types, it is also formulated with moisture rich emollients, beautifully soothing oils and fruit extracts to nourish the skin without leaving it greasy,” she says.